junglok/tem-docs/docs/apps/cryosparc.md

 ## Launching CryoSPARC instance

-We assume that user's network setup looks like (most commonly used scenario):
+We assume your network setup looks like this (the most common scenario):

 ``` bash
                 internet